ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

 # Instrumentation

 We added more instrumentation events and generalized more how one can tap into our internal events.
 The class `DiagnosticEventListener` is now obsolete and replaced with `ExecutionDiagnosticEventListener`.
 This is due to new event listener classes like `DataLoaderDiagnosticEventListener`.
+Most virtual methods previously returning IActivityScope now return IDisposable.

 # DataLoader